UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

 ![Enrollment](Images/sns1.png)

-confrim susbscritpion on email and repeart this process for the second alarm
+confirm subscription on email and repeat this process for the second alarm

 ![Enrollment](Images/ala9.png)